-The Y is a participant of Act 166 Universal Prekindergarten Education, otherwise referred to as ELP.
+The Y is a participant of Act 166 Universal Prekindergarten Education (UPK), often referred to as Early Learning Program (ELP).
 Act 166 provides access to publicly funded prekindergarten or preschool for all Vermont students.
 Children who are three to five years of age who are not eligible to enroll in kindergarten qualify for up to 10 hours a week of care through ELP funds.
 Children must turn three on or before September 1st to begin receiving ELP funding.

-These funds are available for the first 35 weeks of the school year.
-Families will see an increase in tuition on the 36th week of school due to eligibility requirements stated by the Agency of Education.
-The Y is not able to spread funds over 52 weeks of the program; however, families may be eligible for financial assistance during the time ELP funding is not received.
+These funds are available for the first 35 weeks of the school year as determined by the family's home school district.
+Families will see an increase in tuition during school vacation weeks and beginning in June due to UPK eligibility guidelines.
+The Y is not able to spread funds over 52 weeks of the program.; however, families may be eligible for financial assistance during the time ELP funding is not received.